 Bananagrams is an anagram game similar to Scrabble, but requires no pens, notepads or playing board.
 This makes it extremely easy to transport and play on-the-go.

 Players race against each other to build a crossword grid off each others’ words.
 Perfect for a writer who loves a little competition!

-Pop Chart is known for their beautifully designed infographic posters, and their literary themed posters are just the gift for a writer with blank wall space to fill.
+Pop Chart is known for its beautifully designed infographic posters, and its literary themed posters are just the gift for a writer with blank wall space to fill.

 Check out The Cocktail Chart of Film and Literature Poster, which is available as a framed or unframed print.
 The company describes it as a “catalog of 49 drinks culled from great works of film and literature, depicting everything from Philip Marlowe’s Gin Gimlet to Fredo Corleone’s Banana Daiquiri.”

 We also love Women of Letters: A Literary Fiction Scratch-Off Chart, which showcases the work of more than 50 female fiction writers.

 Any true book lover savors all aspects of the reading experience — the feel of a page between their fingers, watching as a cover slowly becomes dog-eared, and, of course, the smell of books.

 (If you don’t know what books smell like, then you’ve been found out, because you are clearly not a book lover.)

 Give your beloved book nerd the smell of their favorite thing.
 If they love reading by candlelight, try these Library Set candles with scents like “antique books” and “ancient scrolls.”
 If they enjoy a little cologne now and then, consider The Library of Fragrance’s Paperback cologne, which the company describes as “sweet and just a touch musty, a lot like Pym’s world come to think of it.”